 - 1. Use basic techniques in symbolic logic to draw deductive conclusions in simple situations. - 2.
-Solve some problems in finance, including compounded interest, annuity, installment payments etc. using scientific calculators. - 3.
-Identify the concepts of permutations and combinations and be able to apply those concepts in real situations. - 4.
-Demonstrate knowledge of probability and statistics by solving simple statistical problems.
+Solve some problems in finance, including compounded interest, annuity, installment payments etc. using appropriate technology such as scientific calculators. - 3.
+Identify the concepts of permutations and combinations and be able to apply those concepts appropriately in real situations. - 4.
+Apply basic probability concepts to analyze and solve real-world problems.